gpinvestigativ/TinyWiper/README.md

 Recently the Teensy4.1 was released which conveniently has a micro SD card slot.
 Therefore I decided to make a compatible firmware for the T4.1 for people who want to build a quick DIY version of the TinyWiper.
 You can find this firmware in the [t41port](https://github.com/gpinvestigativ/TinyWiper/tree/t41port) branch.

 ## Setup
+If you don't want to build the firmware yourself you can find precompiled binaries under the releases tab.

+To flash the binaries you need the the [Teensy Loader](https://www.pjrc.com/teensy/loader.html) Application.

+**Caution:** the button on the Teensy is a reset button, be careful not to press it accidentally while wiping an SD Card.
+You could also make a little protective cover for the button.

 LED pattern | meaning
 ---|---